Mobile River

 The Mobile River is located in southern Alabama in the United States.
 Formed out of the confluence of the Tombigbee and Alabama rivers, the approximately 45 mi river drains an area of 44000 sqmi of Alabama, with a watershed extending into Mississippi, Georgia, and Tennessee.
 Its drainage basin is the fourth-largest of primary stream drainage basins entirely in the United States.
 The river has historically provided the principal navigational access for Alabama.
-Since the construction of the Tennessee-Tombigbee Waterway, it also provides an alternative route into the Ohio River watershed.
+Since the construction of the Tennessee–Tombigbee Waterway, it also provides an alternative route into the Ohio River watershed.

 The Tombigbee and Alabama River join to form the Mobile River approximately 50 mi northeast of Mobile, along the county line between Mobile and Baldwin counties.
 The combined stream flows south, in a winding course.
 Approximately 6 mi downstream from the confluence, the channel of the river divides, with the Mobile flowing along the western channel.
-The Tensaw River, a bayou of the Mobile River, flows alongside to the east, separated from 2 to 5 mi as they flow southward.
-The Mobile River flows through the Mobile-Tensaw River Delta and reaches Mobile Bay on the Gulf of Mexico just east of downtown Mobile.
+The Tensaw River, a bayou of the Mobile River, flows alongside to the east, separated by a distance of from 2 to 5 mi as they flow southward.
+The Mobile River flows through the Mobile–Tensaw River Delta and reaches Mobile Bay on the Gulf of Mexico just east of downtown Mobile.